top of page

 Description - After the fall of Corinth, Grant marshalled all available forces for the defense of West Tennessee.
 Not knowing where Van Dorn will strike next, Grant decides to garrison all of the important rail supply junctions.
 With the army reserve in a central position at Bolivar, Grant felt safe in doing so as the garrisons could rapidly move to any threatened point.
 Van Dorn elects to attack Grand Junction and LaGrange from the south after a rapid march through Holly Springs.

 Analysis - Another unique and fun scenario in which the Confederates enter from the south and the Yankee reinforcements arrive from the north.
-You must attack and capture a number of objective hexes to earn the victory while also trying to fight heavier Union numbers.
 A really fun scenario and ideal for MP.

 13.png